 Early Life

-Robert Budi Hartono, born Oei Hwie Tjhong on April 28, 1941, in Semarang, Central Java, Indonesia, is of Chinese descent.
-He is the second child of Oei Wie Gwan and Goei Tjo Nio.
-His early life was rooted in the entrepreneurial spirit of his father, who later founded the Djarum clove cigarette company.
+Robert Budi Hartono, born Oei Hwie Tjhong on April 28, 1941, in Semarang, Central Java, Indonesia, is a prominent Indonesian businessman and philanthropist.
+He is the second son of Oei Wie Gwan and Goei Tjo Nio, part of a Chinese-Indonesian family.
+His father, Oei Wie Gwan, acquired a small clove cigarette (kretek) factory in 1951 and renamed it Djarum.

 Rise to Success